 Stone, Alfred James

 He graduated from Spence Field, S/N: O-820597.
-He was a B-29 pilot serving with the 39th Bomb Group based at North Field on Tinian in the Mariana Islands.
+He flew B-29s with the 39th Bomb Group (VHB) in the Central Pacific and was based at North Field on Tinian in the Mariana Islands.

 Salt Lake City, UT. in 1943.